rednblkx/HAP-ESPHome/README.md

       CONFIG_MBEDTLS_HKDF_C: y
 ```

+The default setup code for HomeKit is `159-35-728` and can be changed by the `setup_code` property for the `homekit_base` component as you will see further below.

 Now that we've established some basics, let's get into the actual stuff.

-The HomeKit implementation was configured to act as a bridge in order to have multiple different accessories added and the project itself comprises of two components for this reason(though realistically could've been just one):
+The HomeKit implementation is configured as a bridge and you shall see it as one in the Home app, this is so you can have multiple different accessories added as you possibly would in a ESPHome configuration.

+The project itself comprises of two components for this reason(though realistically could've been just one) as follows:

 - `homekit_base` -> Handles the bridge stuff
   - A `button:` can be assigned as a factory reset button